nschreder/translator/TranslatorManagement/installation.md

 3. [Azure Translator](https://learn.microsoft.com/en-us/azure/ai-services/translator/create-translator-resource).
 This service is needed to translate text and documents. **Important**: Only **'Global'** location subscription keys are supported.

 ### Create connections
-We recomment that you create connections to all connectors used in the solution prior to importing the core component solution.
-This makes the setup faster.
+We recommend that you create connections to all connectors used in the solution prior to importing the core component solution.
+This makes the setup process faster.
 1. Go to [Power Apps](https://make.powerapps.com/).
 2. Select the environment you want to deploy the Translator solution.
 3. Go to **'Connections > + New connection'**.